jjenkov/pde-pdl-specification/pde-specification.md

 What these encodings mean, is explained in the following list:

-1) A field type byte that also implicitly tells its value (1 byte in total).
+1) 1 field type byte that also implicitly tells its value (1 byte in total).
-2) A field type byte + N value bytes (1 + N bytes total).
+2) 1 field type byte + N value bytes (1 + N bytes total).
-3) A field type byte + L length bytes + N value bytes (1 + L + N bytes in total).
+3) 1 field type byte + L length bytes + N value bytes (1 + L + N bytes in total).
-4) An extension field encoding - using 1 extension field type byte + 1 to 8 field type bytes + whatever bytes are required for that extended field encoding.
+4) 1 extension field type byte + 1 to 8 field type bytes + whatever bytes are required for that extended field encoding.

 (Extension field encodings are a bit special.
 They are a way for you to add your own custom PDE fields to the stream of PDE fields.
 To make PDE field streams parseable without a schema, extension field encodings must follow some set of predetermined encoding